Jared Kushner Is Headed to the Middle East

 The Wall Street Journal first reported on the travel.

 A White House official described the trip as a follow-up to the President's recent travel to the region.
-Kushner and Greenblatt will "continue conversations" with both sides in their ongoing pursuit of a peace deal, the official said.
+Kushner and Greenblatt will "continue conversations" with both sides in their ongoing pursuit of a peace deal, said the official.

-“It is important to remember that forging a historic peace agreement will take time and to the extent that there is progress, there are likely to be many visits by both Mr. Kushner and Mr. Greenblatt, sometimes together and sometimes separately, to the region and possibly many trips by Israeli and Palestinian negotiators to Washington, D.C., or other locations as they pursue substantive talks,” an official said.
+“It is important to remember that forging a historic peace agreement will take time and to the extent that there is progress, there are likely to be many visits by both Mr. Kushner and Mr. Greenblatt, sometimes together and sometimes separately, to the region and possibly many trips by Israeli and Palestinian negotiators to Washington, D.C., or other locations as they pursue substantive talks,” the official continued.

 The trip comes amid news that some of Kushner's business deals are being investigated as part of the ongoing probe into Russia's involvement in the 2016 presidential election.